How Much Does It Cost to Install a Propane Furnace in 2025?

 Installing a New Furnace and Ductwork

-If instead of replacing an old furnace, you're facing the cost of installing a new furnace and all the necessary ductwork, you'll spend between $5,000 and $12,000, including labor.
+If you're installing a new furnace and all the necessary ductwork, you'll likely spend between $5,000 and $12,000, including labor.
 This includes new ductwork, priced at about $2,000 to $6,000, alongside the furnace.

 Converting to Propane

 If you want to convert an electric furnace to propane, expect to pay between $4,500 and $10,000.
-And if you have an oil furnace, you'll spend between $6,500 and $13,000 to convert it to a propane model.
+If you have an oil furnace, you'll spend between $6,500 and $13,000 to convert it to a propane model.

 Running Costs

 Propane costs more per hour than natural gas but less than oil and electricity.
 To work out exactly what you'll pay, you need to do some calculations.
 First, find the current average propane cost in your area, according to the U.S. Energy Information Administration.
 Then, take the average national price, which is currently at $2.66.
 The BTUs per gallon is 91,547.
-And lastly, you’ll need to know your home's square footage and climate zone.
+Lastly, you’ll need to know your home's square footage and climate zone.

 For example, a 2,500-square-foot house in Zone 3 requires 40 to 45 BTUs per square foot.
 We'll use the higher per-square-foot number.
 Multiply the square footage by the per square foot BTUs, or 2,500 x 45 = 112,500 BTUs per hour.

-Take that figure, which is the required number of BTUs per hour, and divide that by the BTUs per gallon to find out how many gallons we'll use per hour: 112,500 / 91,547 = 1.23 gallons per hour.
+Take that figure, which is the required number of BTUs per hour, and divide that by the BTUs per gallon to find out how many gallons per hour: 112,500 / 91,547 = 1.23 gallons per hour.
 Multiply the cost of propane per gallon in your area by the required gallons per hour: 1.23 x $2.66 = $3.27.
 So, it would cost $3.27 per hour to run a propane furnace in a home with these specifications.

 Maintenance Costs